layer-zero-unlv/layer-zero-unlv.github.io/_posts/2023-02-23-Styling-a-blog-using-HTML-and-CSS-with-Girls-Who-Code!.md

 ---
 layout: post
-title:  "GWC x LayerZero: Making a blog using HTML and CSS!"
+title:  "GWC x Layer Zero: Making a blog using HTML and CSS!"
 date:   2023-02-23
 excerpt: "Styling a blog using HTML and CSS with Girls Who Code!"
 image: "/images/gwc-blog-sp23/cover.png"
 ---
-# GWC x LayerZero Workshop
+# GWC x LayerZero Workshop 2

+Isabella demonstrated an example blog of the final product, a very cute yet simple enough design for beginners.
+Everyone started off with a boilerplate HTML and blank CSS file and Isabella began to go through step-by-step how to add the elements for the blog and what they each did.
+The people following along got to pick their own color pallet, write their own message, and chose the picture they wanted to have on their blogs.

+Everyone seemed to have a great time learning about HTML and CSS and Isabella did a great job teaching the concepts.
+Glitch was a great platform to work off of and If anyone wants to make their own blog as well, we will include the information from the workshop here.

 # Let’s make a blog using HTML and CSS!